spbu-coding-2024/graphs-graphs-team-7/README.md

 2. Click on a vertex.
 3. Click on "Set End"
 4. Click on a vertex.
-5. Click on "Algorithms" - "Dijkstra's algorithm'
+5. Click on "Algorithms" - "Dijkstra's algorithm"
 The shortest path and the route weight will be displayed at the top.

 ## Algorithms